 The Critical Challenges of our Time: Regional Perspectives

-The United Nations security concept as articulated in United Nations Charter entrusted the Security Council with supra-national powers and responsibilities.
+The United Nations security concept, as articulated in the United Nations Charter, entrusted the Security Council with supra-national powers and responsibilities.
 Yet the Charter provides in Chapter VIII for the establishment of regional arrangements or agencies dealing with the maintenance of international peace and security.
 The Security Council is mandated to utilize, where appropriate, such regional arrangements or agencies for enforcement action under its authority.
 The Security Council is to encourage the pacific settlement of local disputes through regional arrangements or regional agencies.

-The partnership between the United Nations and regional organisations and capacities developed dramatically after the end of the Cold War with the new consensus capacity of the Security Council.
-United Nations and with the emergence of a new set of conflicts and wars in Southern Europe, Africa, the Middle East, Asia and Latin America.
+The partnership between the United Nations and regional organisations and capacities developed dramatically after the end of the Cold War with the new consensus capacity of the Security Council of the United Nations and with the emergence of a new set of conflicts and wars in Southern Europe, Africa, the Middle East, Asia and Latin America.
 The Security Council has increasingly recognized that regional and sub-regional organizations are well-positioned to understand the causes of armed conflicts owing to their knowledge of the region.
-The Security Council underlined that these capacities could benefit efforts to achieve a prevention or a resolution of disputes.
-In a special session of the Security Council on 8 August 2014 the Council expressed its intention to expand cooperation with relevant organizations.
+The Security Council underlined that these capacities could benefit efforts to achieve the prevention or resolution of disputes.
+In a special session of the Security Council on 8 August 2014, the Council expressed its intention to expand cooperation with relevant organizations.
 The proliferation of regional conflicts made cooperation between regional organizations and the United Nations a “mainstay” of international relations.
-There are examples for the positive role of regional organisations in the prevention and settlement of conflicts such as the EU-facilitated dialogue between Belgrade and Pristina leading to improved relations between Serbia and Kosovo.
+There are examples for the positive role of regional organisations in the prevention and settlement of conflicts, such as the EU-facilitated dialogue between Belgrade and Pristina leading to improved relations between Serbia and Kosovo.
 The Gulf Cooperation Council had helped in 2011 to broker an agreement that was to lead to elections in 2014.
-Efforts of the ASEAN resulted in the cessation of violence along the Thai-Cambodian border.
+The efforts of ASEAN resulted in the cessation of violence along the Thai-Cambodian border.

 The significance of regional organisations for the economic and social development agenda has been recognized at the United Nations in its first phase of activities.
 The Economic and Social Council of the UN created five regional commissions whose mandate and membership was further developed over the years: